f3ath/json-matcher/README.md

 ## JSON Matcher for unit tests

-Adds encodesToJson() matcher which checks if the value encodes to a certain JSON.
+Provides encodesToJson() matcher which checks if the value encodes to a certain JSON.

 ```dart
 class Foo {